 On the other hand, a clear and concise title helps to evoke inquisitiveness in your readers, making them open to what you have to say and the arguments you’ve addressed.

-A good and clear title also emits the fact that you have researched and understood the prompt, you know what you want to write about, you know how to frame it.
-This is a tremendous plus-point as it's very important to bring your audience to attention, so that you can get them to engage with and relate to your writing.
+A good and clear title also emits the fact that you have researched and understood the prompt, you know what you want to write about, and you know how to frame it.
+This is a tremendous plus point as it's very important to bring your audience to attention so that you can get them to engage with and relate to your writing.

 Before we talk about how to create an essay title, let’s take a look at the three components of a strong essay title: